 You don’t have to wait for the spare change to add up to buy a bond, either.

 You can buy as many bonds as you like at any time, Worthy says.
 You can even set up recurring purchases to put your bond investments on autopilot.

-Besides using the app, you can also make transactions on your computer through the Worthy website
+Besides using the app, you can also make transactions on your computer through the Worthy Bonds website.

 Where your money goes

-Worthy Peer Capital invests all bond sale proceeds into fully secured, asset-backed small-business loans made to creditworthy, mostly veteran-owned firms, Worthy says.
+Worthy Peer Capital, a Worthy Financial company, invests all bond sale proceeds into fully secured, asset-backed, small-business loans made to creditworthy, mostly veteran-owned firms.

 In $25 increments, Worthy invests in fractions of loans to qualified borrowers who use online financing marketplaces rather than banks.

 The Worthy loans typically offer more competitive rates for borrowers while offering you, the investor, a higher rate of return.